-Introduces French language, culture, history and people of the Francophone world, emphasizing speaking, understanding, reading, and writing skills.
-The course requires individualized work in the language lab each week.
+Introduces the cultures of the French-speaking peoples and the fundamental structures of the French language.
+Emphasizes speaking, understanding, reading, and writing skills.
 Provider approved by the California Board of Registered Nursing.
 Provider number CEP2811 for 60 contact hours.
 Applies to Associate Degree.
 Transfer credit: CSU; UC